Lvya123/BFCformer/README.md

 ```
 Run the script then you can find the single-image deraining results in the folder 'logs'.

-We calculated the PSNR and SSIM based on the luminance channel Y of the YCbCr color space, and the folders “test-200LH-spa-psnr-ssim” and “test-ddn-did-panr-ssim” provide the corresponding MATLAB .m test files.

 ## Pre-trained Models
 Our pre-trained models are available for download in Baidu Netdisk: